-- 1. Check the proxy configuration in the scan settings to ensure that Postman can run through the proxy and access the site for testing.
-One option is to try running Newman manually with the proxy configuration. - 2.
-Check the results of the request: - a.
+1. Check the proxy configuration in the scan settings to ensure that Postman can run through the proxy and access the site for testing.
+One option is to try running Newman manually with the proxy configuration.

+- 2. Check the results of the request: - a.
 View the total requests sent to ensure that they match the requests in the Postman file. - b.
 Ensure that there are no failed requests. - 3.
 Check the API server logs for more detailed information about which requests executed and which ones failed.
-You can view the API server logs in the active WIRCServer.exe window.